Jens-Si/Taranis-X9D_USB-C-Mod/README.md

 ## BOM
 You only need three components.
 The USB-C plug and 2x 5.1kOhm 0805 SMD Resistor. <br />
-The folder "BOM" contains the datasheet for the USB-C plug.
+The folder "BOM" contains the datasheet for the USB-C plug, if you have to source a different one...

 - https://lcsc.com/product-detail/USB-Connectors_SOFNG-MC-311D_C136423.html
 - https://lcsc.com/product-detail/Chip-Resistor-Surface-Mount_UNI-ROYAL-Uniroyal-Elec-0805W8J0512T5E_C26023.html